onap/policy-parent/docs/development/devtools/clamp-policy.rst

 Creation of the Automation Composition:
 ---------------------------------------
-A Automation Composition is created by commissioning a Tosca template with Automation Composition definitions and instantiating the Automation Composition with the state "UNINITIALISED".
+An Automation Composition is created by commissioning a Tosca template with Automation Composition definitions and instantiating the Automation Composition with the state "UNINITIALISED".

 - Upload a TOSCA template from the POLICY GUI.
-The definitions includes a policy participant and a Automation Composition element that creates and deploys required policies. :download:`Sample Tosca template <tosca/pairwise-testing.yml>`
+The definitions include a policy participant and an Automation Composition element that creates and deploys required policies. :download:`Sample Tosca template <tosca/pairwise-testing.yml>`

   .. image:: images/cl-commission.png